nanopb/nanopb/docs/reference.md

 If preferred, the name of the options file can be set using generator argument `-f`.

-### Defining the options on command line

-The nanopb_generator.py has a simple command line option `-s OPTION:VALUE`.
-The setting applies to the whole file that is being processed.

 ### Defining the options in the .proto file

 The .proto file format allows defining custom options for the fields.